 Higher education is expensive, and this makes many students turn to student loans to complete their degree programs.
-Such students get into the workforce with huge amounts of debts that may prove difficult to keep pay back with the increased financial responsibilities that come after finishing college.
+Such students get into the workforce with huge amounts of debts that may prove difficult to keep payback with the increased financial responsibilities that come after finishing college.
 If you have a high outstanding student loan, the good news is that you may qualify for debt forgiveness.

-The student loan forgiveness program allows all or part of your student loan to be cancelled.
+The student loan forgiveness program allows all or part of your student loan to be canceled.
 This will leave you with fewer debts to pay.
 Here are some things that you can do to get loan forgiveness:

 Demonstrate Genuine Inability to Pay

 This is most applicable to persons with low salaries.
 Come up with a plan to reduce your outstanding loan to the least amount possible.
-Your remaining debt can be cancelled if you have been making payments regularly.
+Your remaining debt can be canceled if you have been making payments regularly.